weaverryan/PHPChristmasMiracle/README.md

 PHPChristmasMiracle
 ===================

-This application was created to accompany a presentation a [CodeWorks](http://codeworks.phparch.com/).
+This application was created to accompany a presentation at [CodeWorks](http://codeworks.phparch.com/).

 The purpose is two-fold: